Dickensli/Bayesian_seq_to_seq_time_series_prediction/README.md

 > predict.py - generate predictions and csv for each vm with format 'prediction/true_value' vs. timestamps

 ### Execute
-Run `run_spark.sh` to extract the static/dynamic feature by spark and stored into hdf5 table.
-The data is stored in `/nfs/isolation_project/intern/project/lihaocheng/vm/`

 Choose a folder to store the weight/tensor/result information.
 In this demo we create `data`.

 Run `python generate_model.py --gpu=-1 --name=s32 --hparam_set=s32 \